-- \ Exhibit one or more of your projects at a club tour, club exhibit day, county fair or an event similar to a county fair but with another title. - \ Attend a majority (more than half) of the regularly scheduled meetings of your club. - \ Present a program number at a 4-H project meeting or at another 4-H club or group meeting. - \ Enroll and participate in the 4-H Leadership project. - \ Complete your 4-H Record Book and turn into Extension Office. - \ Complete 11 optional requirements listed on the Leadership Achievement application.
+- Exhibit one or more of your projects at a club tour, club exhibit day, county fair or an event similar to a county fair but with another title. - Attend a majority (more than half) of the regularly scheduled meetings of your club. - Attend one club or county/district event.. - Enroll and participate in the 4-H Leadership project. - Take part in a 4-H community service project. - Complete your 4-H Record Book, Personal Page, at least 1 Project Report and turn into Extension Office. - Complete 11 optional requirements listed on the Leadership Achievement application.